temporalio/documentation/docs/go-create-workflows.md

 This call essentially creates an in-memory mapping inside the worker process between the fully qualified function name and the implementation.
 It is safe to call this registration method from an **init()** function.
-If the worker receives tasks for a workflow type it does not know, it will fail that task.
-However, the failure of the task will not cause the entire workflow to fail.
+If the worker receives tasks for a Workflow type it does not know, it will fail that task.
+However, the failure of the task will not cause the entire Workflow to fail.